johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #poi_label[maki!=null] { marker-file: url("icons/[maki].svg"); }
 ```

-Not all Maki icons are used, and different types of related POIs will sometimes have the same __`maki`__ value (eg universities and colleges, or art supply shops and art galleries).
+Not all Maki icons are used, and different types of related POIs will sometimes have the same __`maki`__ value (for example universities and colleges, or art supply shops and art galleries).
 The possible values for the __`maki`__ field are listed below.

 ```
 null